RichsaundersUKUS/resume/resume.md

 permalink: /resume/
 ---

+> This resume is still a work in progress and not yet completed, incomplete sections are marked as such.
+> - [ ] Expand this intro
+> Points to include
+> - [ ] have a good eye for detail
+> - [ ] quick to grasp new ideas and concepts
+> - [ ] able to develop innovative and creative solutions to problems
+> - [ ] confident working in a wide range of environments, including both
+>   command line and graphical on a variety of different operating
+>   systems especially on Linux based systems
+> - [ ] able to work effectively both alone and as part of a team***

 I am an experienced software developer and Linux systems administrator with a passion for developing high quality and scalable applications that are easy to deploy and maintain.

-TODO *** rewrite this crud
-My strengths are;

-- have a good eye for detail
-- quick to grasp new ideas and concepts
-- able to develop innovative and creative solutions to problems
-- confident working in a wide range of environments, including both command line and graphical on a variety of different operating systems especially on Linux based systems
-- able to work effectively both alone and as part of a team
-***

 # Technical skills

 ## Software design and implementation
+> Work in progress
+> - [ ] Restructure this section

 Able to work alone or as part of a larger team.
 Big fan of Agile methodologies and continuous integration and deployment.
 Enjoys writing Python/C++/Nodejs with an active interest in